 Have you been told by your doctor that you need surgery because of an accident?
 If so, you’re not alone.
 Millions of Americans have surgery each year after being injured in an accident that was not their fault.
 Our injury lawyers in Minnesota discuss surgery options with many of our clients each year.
-There are many aspects to consider that our attorneys will discuss with you regarding surgery after being injured in an accident in MN.
+There are many aspects to consider that our MN personal injury attorney will discuss with you regarding surgery after being injured in an accident in Minnesota.
 Here is an article from www.healthfinder.gov.

 Questions to Ask

 Deciding to have surgery can be hard, but it may be easier once you know why you need surgery.
 Talk with your surgeon about the operation.
-It may help to take a member of your family or a friend with you.
+It may help to take a member of your family or a friend with you to the doctor appointment.
 Don’t hesitate to ask the surgeon any questions you might have.
 For example, do the benefits of surgery outweigh the risks?
 Risks may include infections, bleeding a lot, or a reaction to the anesthesia.